-It may seem nice at first when your dog no longer barks – this means less noise in the household.
-However, you must be sure that there is no medical issue that your dog is now suffering from that prevents him/her from barking.
+It may seem nice at first when your older dog no longer barks – this means less noise in the household.
+However, you must be sure that there is no medical issue that prevents your dog from barking.

 How Breed and Personality Come Into Play